 We can contrast the performance of the RBC model in describing the behavior of the Venezuelan economy during the business cycles with the benchmark case of the United States.
-It is noteworthy that we are opposing a heavily regulated oil-dependent economy with a fully functioning market, the subject of most empirical applications and adaptations of RBC models.
-To this purpose, we have calibrated a basic RBC model for the United States economy and gathered significant
+It is noteworthy that we are opposing one of the most heavily intervened oil-dependent economies in the world with the quintessential fully functioning market, the subject of most of literature empirical applications and adaptations of real business cycle models.
+To this purpose we have calibrated a basic RBC model for the United States economy and gathered significant statistics on Table X, which we shall compared to the statistics derived from real data as reported in tables V and VI.